-- Drive-in graduations must ensure the following public health measures are enforced: - o Anyone who is sick or symptomatic must remain home. - Must be held in designated parking lots or staging areas (with owner consent). - Multiple ceremonies may be needed depending on the size of the graduating class. - Vehicles must be separated by at least five metres. - Individuals are required to remain inside or within arm's reach of their vehicles, and are not permitted to move to other vehicles (i.e. not go sit with friends). - No objects may be passed between vehicles. - Organizers must implement adequate measures to keep people from unnecessarily leaving their vehicles during the event. - Vehicle occupants must be limited to members from the same household. - Where washroom access is provided, provisions are made to ensure the facilities are fully stocked for handwashing and there is frequent cleaning and disinfection throughout the event. - Appropriate physical distancing is maintained at all times between people who need to leave the vehicle to access the washroom or other facilities. - No food and beverage service is permitted. - o Individuals using other modes of transportation to attend the event (e.g. walking, biking, public transportation) shall maintain two metres of physical distancing and join the vehicles with people from the same household as soon as they arrive.
+- Drive-in graduations must ensure the following public health measures are enforced: - Anyone who is sick or symptomatic must remain home. - Must be held in designated parking lots or staging areas (with owner consent). - Multiple ceremonies may be needed depending on the size of the graduating class. - Vehicles must be separated by at least five metres. - Individuals are required to remain inside or within arm's reach of their vehicles, and are not permitted to move to other vehicles (i.e. not go sit with friends). - No objects may be passed between vehicles. - Organizers must implement adequate measures to keep people from unnecessarily leaving their vehicles during the event. - Vehicle occupants must be limited to members from the same household. - Where washroom access is provided, provisions are made to ensure the facilities are fully stocked for handwashing and there is frequent cleaning and disinfection throughout the event. - Appropriate physical distancing is maintained at all times between people who need to leave the vehicle to access the washroom or other facilities. - No food and beverage service is permitted. - Individuals using other modes of transportation to attend the event (e.g. walking, biking, public transportation) shall maintain two metres of physical distancing and join the vehicles with people from the same household as soon as they arrive.
 If these individuals are not joining a vehicle, they are limited to no more than public gathering restrictions allow while observing all physical distancing protocols.

-Outdoor Ceremonies
+Outdoor/Indoor Ceremonies

-- The guidelines for graduation ceremonies are currently under review. - Graduating classes are kept to maximum size of 30 graduates while maintaining two metres of physical distancing.
-Use of outdoor seating (e.g. bleachers) shall be restricted to every second row with two metres of physical distancing between non-family members. - Use visual cues to support physical distancing. - Implement one-way traffic flow to promote physical distancing (i.e. enter through one door and exit through another). - Ceremonies must ensure: - o Anyone who is sick or symptomatic must remain home. - Multiple ceremonies may be needed depending on the size of the graduating class. - o No objects may be passed between participants. - Organizers must implement adequate measures to support physical distancing. - Where washroom access is provided, provisions are made to ensure the facilities are fully stocked for handwashing and there is frequent cleaning and disinfection throughout the event. - o No food and beverage service is permitted.
+- All public ceremonies must be outside and a minimum of two metres of physical distancing must be maintained between household groups.
+No food or beverages are permitted. - Outdoor graduations are currently limited to 30 guests (assuming two guests per graduate for a total of 45 graduates and guests), in addition to a maximum of five teachers or support staff. - Step One Step One of the Saskatchewan Re-Opening Roadmap permits 30 people at public indoor gatherings and up to 150 people at public outdoor gatherings.
+As a result, beginning May 30, 2021 outdoor graduations may have up to 150 people, including graduates and guests.
+Indoor graduations may have up to 30 people, which also includes graduates and guests.
+Teachers and school staff required to host the events are not included in the totals. - Step Two In Step Two (date TBD), outdoor graduations will be limited to 150 people, including graduates and guests.
+Teachers and school staff required to host the event are not included in this total. - Indoor graduations will also be limited to 150 people, including graduates and guests.
+Teachers and school staff required to host the event are not included in this total. - Step Three Most remaining restrictions will be removed.
+Guidance for large events is under development. - During all steps of the Re-Opening Roadmap, drive-in graduations and virtual graduations are also available options. - Use visual cues to support physical distancing. - Implement one-way traffic flow to promote physical distancing (i.e. enter through one door and exit through another). - Ceremonies must ensure: - Anyone who is sick or symptomatic must remain home. - Multiple ceremonies may be needed depending on the size of the graduating class. - No objects may be passed between participants. - Organizers must implement adequate measures to support physical distancing. - Where washroom access is provided, provisions are made to ensure the facilities are fully stocked for handwashing and there is frequent cleaning and disinfection throughout the event. - No food and beverage service is permitted.